A new perspective on low-rank optimization: The Matrix Perspective Function and Its Applications

-is the quantum relative entropy function \cite[see][for a general theory]{fawzi2019semidefinite}.
+{\blue Observe that when $\bm{X}$ and $\bm{Y}$ commute, $g_f(\bm{X},\bm{Y})$ can be rewritten as $\bm{Y}(\log(\bm{Y}) - \log(\bm{X}))$, which} is the quantum relative entropy function \cite[see][for a general theory]{fawzi2019semidefinite}.
 We remark that the domain of $\log(\bm{X})$ requires that $\bm{X}$ is full-rank, which at a first glance makes the use of this function problematic for low-rank optimization.
-Accordingly, we consider the $\epsilon-$logarithm function, i.e., where $\bm{U}\mathrm{Diag}(\lambda_1, \lambda_2, \ldots, \lambda_n)\bm{U}^\top$ is an eigendecomposition of $\bm{X}$ and $\epsilon>0$.
-Interestingly, this is equivalent to replacing $\bm{X}$ by $\bm{X}+\epsilon \mathbb{I}$, as advocated by \citet{fazel2003log} in a different context.
+Accordingly, we consider the $\epsilon-$logarithm function, i.e., $\log_{\epsilon}(\bm{X})=\log(\bm{X} + \epsilon \mathbb{I})$ for $\epsilon>0$, as advocated by \citet{fazel2003log} in a different context.
 Note that background on the matrix exponential and logarithm functions can be found in Appendix \ref{sec:A.background}.

 Observe that $\mathrm{tr}(\log(\bm{X}))=\log\det(\bm{X})$ while $\mathrm{tr}(g_f)=\mathrm{tr}(\bm{X}(\log(\bm{X})-\log(\bm{Y}))$.
 Thus, the matrix logarithm and its trace verify the concavity of the logdet function—which has numerous applications in low-rank problems \cite{fazel2003log} and interior point methods \cite{renegar2001mathematical} among others—while the perspective of the matrix logarithm provides an elementary proof of the convexity of the quantum relative entropy: a task for which perspective-free proofs are technically demanding \cite{effros2009matrix}.